About Incremental Rebuilds

 Updating Rows

 You also specify a grace period when you select a fact dataset's column to use as an incremental indicator.
-When the AtScale engine starts an incremental build, the grace period determines how far back in time the engine will look for updates to rows in the fact dataset, based on the units that are in the indicator.
+When the AtScale engine starts an incremental build, the grace period determines how far back in time the engine looks for updates to rows in the fact dataset, based on the units that are in the indicator.
 The engine then updates rows in the aggregate table where the incremental indicator matches those of rows in the fact dataset.

 At the start of an incremental rebuild, the AtScale engine runs a query against an aggregate to find the latest incremental indicator to figure out new data that has been added since the last update.
-The query uses a WHERE filter to only scan data since the last update which enables table pruning against partitioned fact datasets.
+The query uses a WHERE filter to only scan data since the last update, which enables table pruning against partitioned fact datasets.

 Example